D. F. Malan: Death

-Malan died on 7 February 1959 at Môrewag, his home in Stellenbosch.
+Malan died on 7 February 1959 at Môrewag, his home in Stellenbosch, aged 84.
 His book, Afrikaner Volkseenheid en my ervaringe op die pad daarheen ("Afrikaner nationalism and my experiences on the road to it"), was published in the same year by Nasionale Boekhandel.
 A collection of his writings and documents is housed in the Document Centre at the University of Stellenbosch's J.S.
 Gericke Library.
 He is positioned 81st on the SABC3's Great South Africans list.